Luiserebii/Win4Generator/README.md

 Image of the Settings GUI

 #### Order Matters
 By default, the program will have this setting checked off.
-The Win 4 numbers follow a particular order, and if one wishes to exclude number combinations that have been used (regardless of order), this setting can be toggled to off.
+The Win4 numbers follow a particular order, and if one wishes to exclude number combinations that have been used (regardless of order), this setting can be toggled to off.
 Therefore, keeping this on will simply reject randomly generated lotto numbers if they match exactly, but not if they use the same pool of integers.

 -----------------------------------------------------------------------------------------